ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### adbPBNtoLin.py

 This program reads all files in the pbn-rotated-for-4-players folder and creates corresponding files in the lin-rotated-for-four-players folder.
 These have the extension .lin

+## Acknowledgements

+I've had a lot of help with this project.

+*Stanislaw Mazur*, the creator of BBOalert.
+When I first realized the the BBOalert buttons might load the Dealer, I approached Stanislaw.
+This could not have been without his help, and lots of it.

+*Matthew Kidd*, the creator of BBO Helper, helped me write a decent description of my project and to get it posted on Bridge Winners.

+*Bob Wesneski*, a long-time friend and fellow programmer (15 years younger), helped me with a proof of concept project to create lin files from the Dealer code I had developed.
+I think he'll be pleased to know that we're about there.

+*Gavin Wolpert* needs no introduction.
+Just as I got this working Gavin joined me in a short Zoom.
+His enthusiastic response boosted my energy level and propeled the project further.
+I've implemented Scenarios to support several of his classes.
+He's given me access to several of his Lessons and I've created Scenarios for them.

+*Rick Wilson*, called me and said, I think we're working on the same thing -- using BBO Dealer to generate hands for practice.

+*Thorsvald Aagaard* began using my code to create deals for training Ben.
+He's discovered many bugs for me to fix.
+Since I've begun working with pbn and lin files, Thorvald has been a mentor an coach.

 ## Regrets